Dementia Care: How It Can Keep Your Loved Ones Safe at Home!

 Tips To Keep Your Loved Ones Safe at Home

-• Home Modifications: Modify your living space by installing handrails, ramps, and grab bars to assist your loved one with Dementia.
+• Home Modifications: Modify your living space by installing handrails, ramps, and grab bars to create a Dementia Friendly Home.
 Moreover, remove tripping hazards, secure loose carpets, and ensure good lighting throughout the home to minimize hazards with mobility.

 • Secure Exits: Secure exits with alarms, locks, or doorknob covers to prevent your loved ones from wandering unsupervised.
 You should consider utilizing tracking devices for added security.